KelvinShadewing/KyrodianLegends/wiki/rusty.md

 **FACTION:** N/A

 **BIO:**
-Rusty is Midi's long-lost cousin.
-After hearing about the death of [Midi's](midi.md) parents, he searched for him in hopes of adopting Midi himself, but learned of his location too late.
-He didn't know Midi had been adopted by pirates, and after discovering no such youth counselling service as what the orphanage had on file existed, feared the worst for his cousin.
+Rusty is [Midi's](midi.md) long-lost cousin.
+After hearing about the death of Midi's parents, he searched for him in hopes of adopting Midi himself, but learned of his location too late.

 He is seen by many to be rather imposing at first, an appearance attributed to his height and build, in addition to his often stern-looking face.
-He enjoys manual labor, which along with his love of good food and drink, has made him into what most would call a bara musclegut.
+He enjoys manual labor, which along with his love of good food and drink, has given him a stocky and robust build.
 Despite his imposing stature, he is very gentle and has simple tastes, believing that the best things in life are what you make with your own hands.

 Rusty currently lives in a small kholu village where he works to build his dream house, keeping a job at the local timber yard and enjoys contributing his namesake to the village's monthly potluck.